george0st/qgate-model/README.md

  - **01-model**
    - The definition of 01-projects, 02-feature sets, 03-feature vectors, etc. in JSON format
  - **02-data**
-   - The data for model in CSV (and XML formats for better human readability)
+   - The data for model in CSV format